Prostate Cancer: Symptoms, Diagnosis, Treatments

 Detection, Diagnosis and Staging of Prostate Cancer

 Early prostate cancer usually causes no symptoms.
-Sometimes, however, prostate cancer does cause symptoms, often similar to those of diseases such as benign prostatic hyperplasia.
+Every so often, however, prostate cancer does cause symptoms, often similar to those of diseases such as benign prostatic hyperplasia.
 These include:

 - Dysuria (painful urination)